“Reading for pleasure is the single most important indicator of a child’s future success” OECD, 2002

 Find out more about Little Wandle Letters and Sounds Revised here.

 In KS2, Reciprocal Reading is one of the strategies used to developing reading and comprehension — a kind of ‘talk for reading’.
 Through a structured, talk based approach, it supports children’s understanding of text by enabling them to discuss confusions and misunderstandings.

-We use the Hero Academy reading scheme for our Infant children.
-These books are matched to the the phonetic focus that the pupils will be working on in class.
-Phonics Bug books are available for the children to read- which are also linked to the Letters and Sounds phase the pupils are working in.
+We use the Little Wandle Collins Big Cat reading scheme for our Reception and KS1 children.
+These books are fully decodable and matched to the the phonetic focus that the pupils will be working on in class.

 If you would like any further details on either how phonics is taught or suggestions of suitable reading books, please do not hesitate to contact the school and speak to your child’s class teacher.